Loading please wait

 This poem uses figurative language.
 This means that the poet has described something by comparing it to something else.
 Figurative language makes our senses react to words in the poem, as the words used make us feel as if we can hear, see, smell, touch or taste those things mentioned in the poem.

-Remember that you can see the poem again by clicking on HELP.
+Remember that you can see the poem again by clicking on the red help button on the screen.